 Intermediate metabolizer |

-An individual carrying ONE normal function allele and ONE no function allele |
+ONE normal function allele AND ONE no-function allele |

 Increased risk of thiopurine-related leukopenia, neutropenia, and myelosuppression. |

-Normal metabolizer | An individual carrying TWO normal function alleles |
+Normal metabolizer | TWO normal function alleles |

 Normal risk of thiopurine-related leukopenia, neutropenia, and myelosuppression. |